jguhlin/sfasta/README.md

 ## Implement NAF-like algorithm
 NAF has an advantage with 4bit encoding.
 It's possible to implement this, and use 2bit when possible, to gain additional speed-ups.
 Further, there is some SIMD support for 2bit and 4bit DNA/RNA encoding.

+## GFA file format support
+Graph genome file format is in dire need of an optimized format

+## Profile Guided Optimization
+NO. This somehow doubled the time it takes to compress binaries.
+Enable PGO for additional speed-ups